TO A LAND UNKNOWN

 Festivals / Awards

-Sofia International Film Festival 2024 (Special Screening – Out of Competition), Hong-Kong International Film Festival 2024 (Young Cinema Competition, Asian premiere – Winner: Best Actor Award for Vangelis Mourikis), Transilvania IFF 2024, Neuchâtel IFFF 2024, New Horizons IFF 2024 (International Competition), Sarajevo IFF 2024 (International Competition, Winner: Heart of Sarajevo for Best Director), La Roche-sur-Yon IFF (Compétition Nouvelles Vagues), Taifas 2024 – Timisoara, Thessaloniki IFF 2024 (International Competition), Cork IFF 2024, etc.
+Sofia International Film Festival 2024 (Special Screening – Out of Competition), Hong-Kong International Film Festival 2024 (Young Cinema Competition, Asian premiere – Winner: Best Actor Award for Vangelis Mourikis), Transilvania IFF 2024, Neuchâtel IFFF 2024, New Horizons IFF 2024 (International Competition), Sarajevo IFF 2024 (International Competition, Winner: Heart of Sarajevo for Best Director), La Roche-sur-Yon IFF (Compétition Nouvelles Vagues), Taifas 2024 – Timisoara, Thessaloniki IFF 2024 (International Competition, Winner: F.I.PRES.CI Award, J.F.
+Costopoulou Foundation Award), Cork IFF 2024, etc.

 Feature Film Selection 2024 – European Film Awards